Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Dr Kirkup's team also found "gross failures" of team-working across the trust's maternity services, with some staff acting as if they were responsible for "separate fiefdoms, cultivating a culture of tribalism".

-Medical negligence charity, Action against Medical Accidents, have welcomed the report of this inquiry, and chief executive Peter Walsh said:
+Medical negligence charity, Action against Medical Accidents, has welcomed the report of this inquiry, and chief executive Peter Walsh said:

-“The report is vindication for those women and families who suffered avoidable harm and whose concerns were initially ignored…the report is clear and pull no punches, as you would expect from Bill Kirkup.
-However, we are seeking the same themes as we saw at Shrewsbury and Telford and Morecambe Bay before that.
-Currently there is an investigation into grave problems at Nottingham’s maternity services, led by Donna Ockenden.
+“The report is vindication for those women and families who suffered avoidable harm and whose concerns were initially ignored…the report is clear and pulls no punches, as you would expect from Bill Kirkup.
+However, we are seeking the same themes as we saw at Shrewsbury, Telford, and Morecambe Bay before that.
+Currently, there is an investigation into grave problems at Nottingham’s maternity services, led by Donna Ockenden.
 38% of maternity services in England are rated inadequate or requiring improvement, and the number of clinical negligence claims about maternity services has gone up by 20%....”

 The loss of a baby at any stage is devastating for families.
-The outcome of this report and another scandal, alongside all other historic and ongoing investigations in relation to maternal care in England is worrying.
+The outcome of this report and another scandal, alongside all other historic and ongoing investigations concerning maternal care in England, is worrying.

 Our specialist lawyers within our medical negligence department have acted for many families affected by baby loss and neonatal death and understand the need to be treated fairly and provided with answers.